Chart Color Schemes

 Housing

-Parap features a more urban dwelling mix with significant apartment living, with ownership patterns similar to the broader region
+Parap features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Parap's dwelling structure, as per the latest Census, consisted of 30.6% houses and 69.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Darwin metro's 23.6% houses and 76.4% other dwellings.
+Parap's dwelling structure, as per the latest Census evaluation, consisted of 30.6% houses and 69.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Darwin metro had 63.5% houses and 36.5% other dwellings.
 Home ownership in Parap was at 13.2%, with mortgaged dwellings at 23.7% and rented ones at 63.1%.
-The median monthly mortgage repayment in the area was $2,232, higher than Darwin metro's average of $2,000.
-Median weekly rent in Parap was recorded at $415, compared to Darwin metro's $420.
-Nationally, Parap's median monthly mortgage repayments were significantly higher at $2,232 versus the Australian average of $1,863, while median weekly rents were substantially above the national figure of $375.
+The median monthly mortgage repayment in Parap was $2,232, higher than Darwin metro's average of $2,100.
+The median weekly rent in Parap was $415, compared to Darwin metro's $385.
+Nationally, Parap's mortgage repayments were significantly higher at $2,232 compared to the Australian average of $1,863, and rents were substantially higher at $415 compared to the national figure of $375.

 Frequently Asked Questions - Housing